-This study aims to investigate the ocean currents in the Gulf of Trieste focusing on the fluctuations of the recorded signals.
-It is done adopting a superstatistical approach (Beck et al., 2005b).
-Superstatistics in fact is a method based on the development of statistics of statistics which is well suited to the case of the Gulf of Trieste, where different sea current dynamics on different time scales superpose.
-Many studies (e.g. Ghil et al., 2011 and references therein) use the maximum entropy principle as a tool in environmental science.
-Here, according to Jaynes (1957)'s point of view, the entropy maximisation will be applied to find the least biased PDFs.
+This study aims to investigate the ocean currents in the Gulf of Trieste, focusing on the fluctuations of the recorded signals.
+This is done by adopting a superstatistical approach (Beck et al., 2005b).
+Superstatistics in fact is a method based on the development of statistics of statistics, which is well suited to the case of the Gulf of Trieste, where different sea current dynamics on different timescales superpose.
+Many studies (e.g. Ghil et al., 2011, and references therein) use the maximum-entropy principle as a tool in environmental science.
+Here, according to the Jaynes (1957) point of view, the entropy maximization will be applied to find the least-biased PDFs.

 The paper is organized as follows: in Sect.
 2 the used data are presented, in Sect.
 3 the adopted methodology is explained, in Sect.
-4 the results are shown, finally the conclusions are in Sect.
+4 the results are shown, and finally the conclusions are in Sect.
 5.

-65 2 Data
+2 Data

-Two classes of data sets are analysed: the sea surface horizontal HFR current data and the modelled wind data within the area of the Gulf of Trieste (Northern Adriatic Sea, Fig. 1).
-The available data sets cover a time range of almost two years: from January 1, 2021 to October 18, 2022.
+Two classes of data sets are analysed: the sea surface horizontal HFR current data and the modelled wind data within the area of the Gulf of Trieste (northern Adriatic Sea, Fig. 1).
+The available data sets cover a time range of almost 2 years from 1 January 2021 to 18 October 2022.